How Much Every Type of Penetration Testing Costs in 2023

 Some vendors take the view that a more detailed report should justify a higher cost, but many times, the longer a report, the less value for an organization.
 What you really want from your vendor, of course, is a test report that will help your organization meet the goals of this pen test.

-A short report, with clear and actionable steps for remediation, that comes with a follow-up meeting where the testers can advise your IT department may be the perfect result.
+A short report with clear and actionable steps for remediation comes with a follow-up meeting where the testers can advise your IT department, which may be the perfect result.
 Request a sanitized report from any prospective vendor so you can know in advance what you’ll be getting at the end of the test.

 Penetration Testing Cost Case Studies

-To help in benchmarking your pentest costs, we have included two case studies of recent penetration tests with their approximate prices.
+To help you benchmark your pentest costs, we have included two case studies of recent penetration tests with approximate prices.

 #1: Financial Technology Company Application Penetration Testing